VOLUNTEER TEACHER-CATECHISTS (Religion Teachers) NEEDED FOR 1st TO 8th GRADE

 you must complete an online background check.
 Feel called?
 Email our DRE John Fruner at FaithFormation@stelizabeth.org.
 Classes start Monday October 17, 2022.

 ARE YOU CALLED TO BE A VOLUNTEER TEACHER-CATECHIST?

 The Pontifical Council for the Promotion of the New Evangelization issued a worldwide Directory for Catechesis in July 2020.
 Prior to this “new” Directory, each individual country wrote its own Directory for Catechesis with a focus on the specific needs of that country.
 This “new” Directory is now being used worldwide, written in Rome, expressing what this ministry is today.
 Chapter 3 speaks specifically about the ministry of the catechist.

 If you are prayerfully considering serving as a teacher-catechist, please reflect on these qualities, tasks required, and the spirituality of the teacher-catechist.
 Realize that God could be calling you to this ministry.
 (You are reading this page for a reason!)
 The Holy Spirit moves a person to respond to God’s call to serve as a teacher-catechist.
-After a person responds to that call, the Church fosters and discerns the vocation of a teacher-catechist.
-The Church then confers the mission of catechizing on that person.
-(Lumen Gentium # 122) To feel called by God to be a teacher-catechist and to receive this mission from the Church, requires dedication.

 The Qualities of a Teacher-Catechist

 Teacher-Catechists, through their presence in the world, “carry out their ministry in the ordinary surroundings of the world.”
 (Lumen Gentium, #35)